abs990/portfolio/README.md

 <!-- GETTING STARTED -->
 # Getting Started

-Building your own personal website from this project can take as little as 30 minutes.
-Follow the setup instructions below.
-Please feel free to reach out to me by filing an [issue](https://github.com/hashirshoaeb/portfolio/issues) or emailing me at hashirshoaeb@gmail.com for help configuring your project.

 ## Prerequisites

 You should have [Nodejs](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) installed on your PC.
 You should also own a GitHub account.